 The marine mammal species that may be harassed incidental to estuary management activities are the harbor seal, California sea lion, and the northern elephant seal.
-We presented a detailed discussion of the status of these stocks and their occurrence in the action area in the notice of the proposed IHA (79 FR 12472, March 5, 2013).
+We presented a detailed discussion of the status of these stocks and their occurrence in the action area in the notice of the proposed IHA (80 FR 14073; March 18, 2015).

 Ongoing monthly harbor seal counts at the Jenner haul-out were begun by J. Mortenson in January 1987, with additional nearby haul-outs added to the counts thereafter.
 In addition, local resident E. Twohy began daily observations of seals and people at the Jenner haul-out in November 1989.
 These datasets note whether the mouth at the Jenner haul-out was opened or closed at each observation, as well as various other daily and annual patterns of haul-out usage (Mortenson and Twohy, 1994).
 Recently, SCWA began regular baseline monitoring of the haulout as a component of its estuary management activity.
-In the notice of proposed IHA, we presented average daily numbers of seals observed at the mouth of the Russian River from 1993-2005 and from 2009-13 (see Table 1; 79 FR 12472, March 5, 2013).
-Here, we present additional clarifying information regarding the derivation of mean average daily numbers of harbor seals observed from 2011-13 (see Table 1 below).
-Averages (bottom row, Table 1) were calculated as weighted means on the basis of sample size (i.e., total number of pinniped counts conducted in given month).
-In order to calculate a weighted mean, the following formula is used:
+In the notice of proposed IHA, we presented average daily numbers of seals observed at the mouth of the Russian River from 1993-2005 and from 2009-14 (see Table 1; 80 FR 14073; March 18, 2015).